(A) Terms of app and website use

 Viruses, hacking and other offences

-You must not misuse our site or app by knowingly introducing viruses, trojans, worms, logic bombs or other material which is malicious or technologically harmful.
-You must not attempt to gain unauthorised access to our site or app, the server on which our site or app is stored or any server, computer or database connected to our site or app.
-You must not attack our site or app via a denial-of-service attack or a distributed denial-of service attack.
+You must not misuse our site by knowingly introducing viruses, trojans, worms, logic bombs or other material which is malicious or technologically harmful.
+You must not attempt to gain unauthorised access to our site or app, the server on which our site is stored or any server, computer or database connected to our site.
+You must not attack our site via a denial-of-service attack or a distributed denial-of service attack.

 Linking to our site